 Residents may have noticed the City’s lake dredging project is nearing final completion with over 1000 cubic meters of sediment removed and temporarily stored in the large black sludge tubes located along Armadale Road.

 The dredging has been undertaken to alleviate deep accumulated sedimentation and organic sludge that has built up over recent decades.The sludge tubes will be removed from the park once sufficient water has drained out making the sludge suitable for transport.

-Dredging works are expected to be completed within eight weeks.
+Dredging works are expected to be completed by the end of April 2018.

-Landscape works are set to commence early April and be completed by September.
+Landscape works are set to be completed by September.
 The timing of works has been scheduled to coincide with the quieter winter season.

 For project enquires contact Technical Services on 9394 5000 or firstname.lastname@example.org